Fatal helicopter crash near Wanaka Airport

-Police are at the scene of a fatal helicopter crash near Wanaka Airport this morning.
+Police have confirmed there are fatalities after a fiery helicopter crash near Wanaka Airport.

-ODT Wanaka bureau chief Mark Price said he could see the crashed helicopter on a river flat about 100m from the Clutha River and a couple of kilometres from Wanaka Airport.

-An eye witness has told the Herald that the crashed helicopter has "burnt right out."
+An eye witness told the Herald that the crashed helicopter has "burnt right out."

 "There's nothing left of it.
 Unbelievable."